stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

 the point at which the nomination outcome no longer influences the protocol.
-Until this point, a node must continue to transmit `SCPNomination` messages as well as to expand its `accepted` set (even if after `voted` is closed because some value has been confirmed nominated).
+Until this point, a node must continue to transmit `SCPNomination` messages as well as to expand its `accepted` set (even if `voted` is closed because some value has been confirmed nominated).

 ## Ballots